r7kamura/hjklize/README.md

 ## Usage

-Once installed, it's automatically activated on supported websites.
+Once installed, it's automatically activated on supported pages.

 For example, you can navigate Google search results with <kbd>↓</kbd> <kbd>↑</kbd> or <kbd>J</kbd> <kbd>K</kbd> keys, open the link with <kbd>Enter</kbd> key, or open it in a background tab with <kbd>Ctrl+Enter</kbd> key.

-## Supported Sites
+## Supported Pages

 This extension is made up of a simple combination of URL regex patterns and CSS selectors.
-See [src/patterns.ts](src/patterns.ts) for the full list of supported sites.
+See [src/patterns.ts](src/patterns.ts) for the full list of supported pages.

 If you would like to support your most frequently accessed sites, please send us a pull request.